Day Camp Essentials Checklist

 Fill water bottles every day to ensure your camper stays hydrated.
 Milk and/or juice may also be provided.

 Most camps require families to pack a nutritious and hearty lunch.
-Read more day camp food here.
+Read more about day camp food here.

 Comfortable campers are happy campers!
 Include these extras to keep yours cozy and clean.